Artemiss1509/ML/README.md

 These were the projects I worked on for my ML certification.
-I am still learing.
+I am always learing.